mghassem/Electrolytes_Cardiac_Events/README.md

-# Julian_UROPUROP Projects for Szolovits Lab
+# UROP Projects for Szolovits Lab